somikdhar729/Extended_Kalman_Filter_for_State_Estimation_of_Micro_Aerial_Vehicle/README.md

 #### Comments on the obtained results for the three datasets
-• For all three datasets, position, orientation, and velocity from the raw data and estimated states represent the uncertainty bounds reflect errors in the estimates
+• For all three datasets, position, orientation, and velocity from the raw data and estimated states represent the uncertainty bounds reflect errors in the estimates <br>
 • The gyroscopic and accelerometer bias are between -0.2 to 0.2